KyloIO/kylo-docs/how-to-guides/ConfigureNiFiWithSSL.rst

    a.
 Open the /opt/nifi/data/ssl/localhost/nifi.properties file.

    b.
 Copy the properties, starting with the #Site to Site properties
       through the last NiFi security property (see below).
-Note that the **bolded lines** shown in the example in step 3 indicate fields that must be updated.

-      Below is an example.
+    .. note:: Below is an example.
 Do not copy this text directly, as your keystore/truststore passwords will be different!

 .. code-block:: properties